 Green light, go.
 Red light, stop.
 Yellow, slow.
 It’s as if we are on a motorized conveyor belt with an endless array of arrows telling us where to go.
 Apart from the occasional miscalculation, our roads, our cities, our skies, run like the inside of a well-oiled machine.
 Sitting there, waiting for the arrow to turn green, I imagined looking down from an airplane at the grid-work of cities, the straightness of sidewalks, the neat ribbons of car rooftops.

 Stop.
 Go.
 Cogs and wheels.
 The machine of the city, like the inside of a clock.

 Our education starts young.
 We are groomed for the world: sit quietly, yield to authority and accept the consensus reality.
 Anything that falls outside of this perimeter is systematically dismissed.

 We aren’t taught to ask questions but to regurgitate articulately.
 We go to school and learn the rules.
-Then, when we’re of age, we get a job and try to play the learned rules better than our peers so we can make money and survive.
+Then, when we’re of age, we get a job and try to play the learned rules as good as or better than our peers, to make money to survive.

 In a very basic sense, this rule-playing to survive is the only option given us.
 The alternative is homelessness, insanity.